gracelauren/choo-choo/README.md

 Train System DB
 ================

-by Grace Mekarski and Karvari Ellingson
+by Grace Mekarski

-Train System DB is a website that uses a database and Sinatra to allow train operators and passengers to track train lines and stations.
+Train System DB is a website that uses a Active Record and Sinatra to allow train operators and passengers to track train lines and stations.

 Installation
 ------------